hakimGMO/Team-PLS-Genome-Assembly/00_Book_chapter3.md

 Contig Generation Problem: Generate the contigs from a collection of reads (with imperfect coverage).

-Input: A collection of k-mers Patterns.
+- Input: A collection of k-mers Patterns.
-Output: All contigs in DeBruijn(Patterns).
+- Output: All contigs in DeBruijn(Patterns).

 **Code Challenge**: Solve the Contig Generation Problem.
 (Solve at Cogniterra or [Rosalind](https://rosalind.info/problems/ba3k/).)

 If you have difficulties finding maximal non-branching paths in a graph, check out "Charging Station: Maximal Non-Branching Paths in a Graph" in the print companion or at Cogniterra.

-## Assembling error-prone reads
+## <center>Assembling error-prone reads</center>
 Error-prone reads represent yet another barrier to real sequencing projects.
 Adding the single erroneous read CGTACGGACA (with a single error that misreads T as C) to the set of "broken" 5-mer reads from earlier in the lesson results in erroneous 5-mers CGTAC, GTACG, TACGG, ACGGA, and CGGAC after read breaking.
 These 5-mers result in an erroneous path from node CGTA to node GGAC in the de Bruijn graph below, meaning that if the correct read CGTATGGACA is generated as well, then we will have two paths connecting CGTA to GGAC in the de Bruijn graph.
 This structure is called a bubble, which we define as two short disjoint paths (e.g., shorter than some threshold length) connecting the same pair of nodes in the de Bruijn graph.

 STOP and Think: What is the size of the bubble (in the de Bruijn graph constructed from k-mers) introduced by a single error in a read?